sheldonhull/sheldonhull.hugo/content/microblog/2020-12-01-leave-me-alone.md

 ## Leave Me Alone

 The notion of buying credits for something I could script, click, or do myself made me use sporadically last year.
-This year, I took the plunge and spent $10 and really appreciate the concept and cost.
+This year, I took the plunge and spent $10 and appreciate the concept and cost.

-If you have a lot of tech interaction, it's likely you'll have a slew of newsletter and marketing subscriptions coming your way.
+If you have a lot of tech interaction, you'll have a slew of newsletter and marketing subscriptions coming your way.
 This noise can drown your email.

 I saw one Children's clothing place that got my email on a receipt generate an average of 64 emails a month!